IthaiS/unique/foodlabel-ai/infra/stack/README.md

 - Deletes `*.tfstate.backup` files
 - Leaves your main `terraform.tfstate` intact (if using local state)
 - Does **not** touch remote state (e.g., GCS backend)

+## Why we keep `.terraform.lock.hcl` and `.terraform/`

+This repo **does not delete**:

+- `.terraform.lock.hcl`
+- `.terraform/`

+These files are critical for reproducibility and stability:

+- **`.terraform.lock.hcl`**: pins the exact versions of Terraform providers (e.g., Google provider).
+  Deleting it can cause provider upgrades or incompatibility issues when re-initializing.
+- **`.terraform/` directory**: stores your initialized backend and downloaded providers.
+  Removing it will force a fresh init and may break your workflow if versions drift.

+By design, `cleanup.sh` only removes *ephemeral* files (plans, logs, state backups), keeping your Terraform environment safe.

 ## Usage